OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md

 read:errno=0
 ```

-Even if the HEAD is not permitted, client-intiated renegotiation is permitted.
+Even if the HEAD is not permitted, client-initiated renegotiation is permitted.

 #### Example 4.
 Testing Supported Cipher Suites, BEAST and CRIME Attacks via TestSSLServer